-Over the past several years the number of new online businesses has skyrocketed.
+Over the past several years, the number of new online businesses has skyrocketed.
 Of course, this means more home-based online businesses.
-If this sounds like you, you may be wondering, “Do I need insurance for my home-based online business?”
-At first, the answer to that question may not seem so obvious.
-This article should help you make the right decision.
+If you have this type of business, you may be wondering if you require Business Insurance.
+At first, the answer may not seem so obvious, but this article should help you start figuring it out.

 The No Insurance Method

-This is the fundamental coverage for any business including your online business.
+This is the fundamental insurance coverage for any business including online businesses.
 This type of Business Insurance is so important because it covers damages, or alleged damages, that your employees or products and services may have caused.
 In addition, General Liability Insurance provides some coverage for any legal fees your business may incur.

 Commercial Property Insurance

 Professional Liability Insurance

 Many online businesses offer consulting or management services.
-If you’re a B2B business, you may be liable should one of your actions or recommendations prove to be faulty or you make a mistake that affects your client.
+If you’re a B2B business, you may be liable if one of your actions or recommendations proves to be faulty or if you make a mistake that affects your client.
 For this reason, Professional Liability Insurance is also known as Errors and Omissions Insurance.
-If you’re performing some sort of marketing consulting or IT work, for example, this insurance is a protection you don’t want to be without.
+If you’re performing some sort of marketing consulting or IT work, for example, this coverage is recommended for you.

 Cyber Liability Insurance

-Last but not lease is Cyber Insurance.
-As an online business cyber risk is an increasingly important matter to address.
-Not only can your business information be at risk but your clients’ may be vulnerable as well, further increasing your scope of liability.
+Last but not least is Cyber Insurance.
+As an online business’ cyber risk is an increasingly important matter to address.
+Not only can your business information be at risk but your clients’ may be vulnerable as well.
+This further increases your scope of liability.